 Guide to child car seat laws and safety

 At £190, it is at the upper end of the high-backed booster seat market, comparing to the Recaro Monza Nova 2 Seatfix (£119), which includes integrated MP3 speakers, and the Britax Kidfix II XP SICT car seat (£150).

 My 5-year old twin boys tried out the Elian-fix.
 We used it in the back of the car using ISOFIX and in the front passenger seat using seat belt installation.

-You can buy the gb Elian-fix Group 2/3 car seat from Pramworld, Mothercare, and Natural Baby Shower.
+You can buy the gb Elian-fix Group 2/3 car seat from Pramworld and Mothercare.

 Surprised it needs to be fixed together.
 Looks great though.
 I have the striking Capri Blue.
 The two-tone colour combo reminds me a lot of the Cybex Q-Fix.